 C. Dale Young

-C. Dale Young practices medicine full-time, serves as Poetry Editor of the New England Review, and teaches in the Warren Wilson College MFA Program for Writers.
+C. Dale Young practices medicine full-time and teaches in the Warren Wilson College MFA Program for Writers.
 He is the author of The Day Underneath the Day (TriQuarterlyBooks, 2001), The Second Person (Four Way Books, 2007), and Torn (Four Way Books, 2011).
 He is a previous winner of the Grolier Prize, the Tennessee Williams Scholarship in Poetry from the Sewanee Writers' Conference, both the Stanley P. Young Fellowship and Amanda Davis Fellowship from the Bread Loaf Writers' Conference, and fellowships from the National Endowment for the Arts, the John Simon Guggenheim Memorial Foundation, and the Rockefeller Foundation.
 His poems have appeared in many anthologies and magazines, including The Best American Poetry, Asian American Poetry: The Next Generation, Legitimate Dangers: American Poets of the New Century, American Poetry Review, The Paris Review, Ploughshares, and Poetry.
 He lives in San Francisco with his spouse the biologist and composer, Jacob Bertrand.
 Email him at cdaleyoung [at] cdaleyoung [dot] com.